0larszl0/Cargo-Loading-with-Evolutionary-Algorithms/README.md

 container (to prevent tipping during transport).
 - **Weight limit**: Total weight cannot exceed the container's maximum capacity.
 - **Loading order**: Cylinders are loaded from the rear and cannot be moved once placed

+---
+My written reports for this problem will be released soon....

+---
+### Features
+1. Instead of discarding cylinders, each cylinder will be sorted into bins.
+Each bin will be optimised to meet this problems objectives.
+2. Animations.
+Cylinders will move to the next optimal position, before pausing to show the optimal solution found up to 'x' generation, before continuing to move to the next optimal positions.
+Visualisations will only be static if there's only one cylinder to solve for, or only one optimal solution was found within 'n' generations.
+3. Events: Press 'a' to toggle annotations of every circle, and 'l' to toggle the legend of each plot.